Aksharam

-Aksharam (അക്ഷരം, English: Alphabet) is a 1995 Indian Malayalam film, directed by Sibi Malayil.
+Aksharam is a 1995 Indian Malayalam film, directed by Sibi Malayil.
 The film stars Suresh Gopi, Annie, and Madhavi in lead roles.
-This film is noted for the first screen appearance of famous south Indian actor Kalabhavan Mani, who did a cameo role of an auto rickshaw driver.
+This film is noted for the first screen appearance of famous south Indian actor Kalabhavan Mani, who appeared in a cameo role as an auto rickshaw driver.
 The film has a musical score by Perumbavoor G Ravindranath.
-In this movie, Gopi portrays a journalist, who loses everything for his job to find truth.
+Gopi portrays a journalist, who loses everything for his job to find truth.